Panda-Intelligence/xcoa/docs/PRODUCT_HUNT_LAUNCH_GUIDE.md

 ### 3.2 LinkedIn 发布文案

 ```
-🚀 Exciting News: xCOA is Live on Product Hunt!
+🚀 Exciting News: Open eCOA is Live on Product Hunt!

-After months of development, I'm thrilled to announce the launch of xCOA
+After months of development, I'm thrilled to announce the launch of Open eCOA
 (openecoa.com) - an AI-powered platform that's transforming how researchers and
 clinicians discover and access psychological assessment scales.